 Localized prostate cancer can be treated with curable intent with radiation therapy.
-However, a third of the patients fail with biochemical recurrence.
-These patients are usually treated with systemic androgen deprivation therapy (ADT), with its associated comorbidity.
-Some of the patients with localized recurrence post radiation may be able to avoid or delay systemic therapy with salvage local treatment options.
+However, a third of the patients fail with biochemical recurrence.^{1,2} These patients are usually treated with systemic androgen deprivation therapy (ADT), with its associated comorbidity.^{3,4} Some of the patients with localized recurrence post-radiation may be able to avoid or delay systemic therapy with salvage local treatment options.
 Local ablation options include salvage cryotherapy (sCT) and salvage high intensity focused ultrasound (sHIFU).
-These ablation techniques may be offered to patients who are averse to the morbidity of salvage radical surgery or are not suitable surgical candidates. sCT has low overall complications and a biochemical cure rate of 39% at 10 years. sHIFU and sCT have been shown to have a similar comorbidity profile.
+These ablation techniques may be offered to patients who are averse to the morbidity of salvage radical surgery or are not suitable surgical candidates. sCT has low overall complications and a biochemical cure rate of 39% at 10 years.^{5,6} sHIFU and sCT have been shown to have a similar comorbidity profile.7

-Whilst there are reports on comparing oncological outcomes with ablation technique versus salvage prostatectomy, there are no reports with local salvage treatment versus those without salvage therapy (NST).
-Herein, we performed a propensity-score matched analysis with a large multi-institutional radiation therapy database (where patients received standard of care but did not have salvage local prostate treatment) compared with a prospective single-institution database on salvage local ablative therapies, to examine for differences in cancer specific survival (CSS) and overall survival (OS).
+While there are reports on comparing oncological outcomes with ablation technique vs. salvage prostatectomy,8 there are no reports with local salvage treatment vs. those without salvage therapy (NST).
+Herein, we performed a propensity score-matched analysis with a large multi-institutional radiation therapy database (where patients received standard of care but did not have salvage local prostate treatment) compared with a prospective single-institution database on salvage local ablative therapies to examine for differences in cancer-specific survival (CSS) and overall survival (OS).
 Ideally, the findings of this analysis would provide both guidance for clinicians and clinical trialists in the management of this challenging patient population.